willflet/old_website/_pages/about.md

 harder towards maths, in the form of a second Master's degree.
 I left my PhD uncompleted, and took an MSc in
 [Computational Statistics and Machine Learning](http://www.csml.ucl.ac.uk) at UCL, which I finished in 2017.
-This was a scary move for an 'amateur' mathematician, but one of the best decisions I have ever made.
+This was no doubt a scary move for an 'amateur' mathematician, but the decision has proven to be correct.

 Since then I've been rounding out my skills in industry and settling into my new life as one of the hipster tech elites of London.